Generation Z is severe approximately homeownership — and already saving up for it

 But making sacrifices isn’t the best manner Gen Zers plan to move from renting to owning.

 They also anticipate having monetary help when shopping for their houses.
-More than 20 percent of Gen Xers stated they’d get help from their mother and father, 17 percent said they’d use a down payment help application, and 15 percent said they’d tap different circle of relatives members.
+More than 20 percent of Gen Xers stated they’d get help from their mother and father, 17 percent said they’d use a down payment help application, and 15 percent said they’d tap different circles of relatives members.
 Most assume to pay the ones borrowed budget lower back, too.